The South32 Hermosa Community Fund

 - The applicant must be a 501(c)(3) in good standing, based in and doing charitable work in Santa Cruz County

 - The organization must have local leadership in the form of a board of directors or advisory committee, local financial support, and local program management and accountability.
 In the case of nationally sponsored organizations, no portion of the grant can be used to support the national, state, or regional entity.

-- The proposed program must directly benefit people living in one of the above defined local areas.
+- The proposed program must directly benefit people living in Santa Cruz County.

 - Grants are generally not made to individuals, for-profit organizations, government entities, capital fund drives, agency endowments, individual schools, or for sectarian purposes.

-- Organizations will be not eligible to reapply until current grant cycle and reporting is completed.
+- Organizations will be not eligible to reapply until the current grant cycle and reporting is completed.

 - One of the guiding principles of the Community Foundation for Southern Arizona is to honor the rich diversity of our community and to promote equal opportunities for all people.
 Awards made by the foundation’s various grant panels support organizations that do not discriminate in their employment practices, volunteer opportunities, or delivery of programs and services on the basis of race, color, religion, national origin, ancestry, gender, age, sexual orientation, gender identity, citizenship, disability, ethnicity, marital status, familial status, gender identity, economic circumstances, and/or veteran status.

 - are working collaboratively with other agencies in the planning and implementation of the project.

 - have involved staff, volunteers, and current/potential participants in the planning and implementation of the proposed program.

 - enable individuals to identify, contribute and enhance their skills, abilities, capacities, and assets, focusing on strengths rather than problems or deficiencies.